sevkw/meltano_tutorial/README.md

 The exercise was first perform on local machine with Meltano installed in Python virtual environment.

+The project directory for running the Meltano project on a local machine (install meltano in virtual env) is in `my-meltano-project`.

 TODO: future exercise will include running Meltano in a docker container.

 ## Tutorial Summary